kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	#.
 Calculate the 15 main effects and interactions and the intercept, using computer software.

 	#.
-Use either a qq-plot (normal probability plot) or a Pareto-plot to identify the significant effects.
+Use a Pareto-plot to identify the significant effects.
 What would be your advice to your colleagues to improve the yield?

 	#.
 Refit the model using only the significant terms identified in the second question.